-\begin{nota} Due to lack of space for certain formulas and equations, we sometimes use a different notation for matrices.
-In our case for a $M\times N$ matrix where $M$ and $N$ are known we use the notation For diagonal matrices of fixed dimension $N$ we may use the notation
+\begin{Note} Due to lack of space for certain formulas and equations, we sometimes use a different notation for matrices.
+In our case for an $M\times N$ matrix, where $M$ and $N$ are known we use the notation For diagonal matrices of fixed dimension $N$ we may use the notation